Migrating to Australia as a Nurse – A guide to skilled migration for Nurses

 What is an English Language Test?

 What is an English Language Test?
-Under the Australian Skilled Migration Visa Category it is mandatory to prove that you have sufficient ability in the English language to work in Australia (at least at competent level).
+Under the Australian Skilled Migration Visa Category it is mandatory to prove that you have sufficient ability in the English language to work in Australia (at least at a competent level).
 This is measured through the International English Language Testing System.

 Where can you take an English Language Test?